-EVERY CARAIR CONDITIONED
+EVERY CAR AIR CONDITIONED

-Beginning this summer, every car in The Olympian will be air conditioned and automatically ventilated by the most modern methods.
+Every car in The Olympian is air conditioned and automatically ventilated by the most modern methods.
 No matter how hot it may be in the daytime, or how chilly the mountain nights, you will travel in complete comfort in clean, draught-free air that is regulated exactly to the temperature and humidity you prefer.
 Thus, regardless of the weather outdoors, you will always be comfortable on The Olympian and your trip through the Northwest Wonderland will be one of the most restful and enjoyable parts of your vacation.